urbanophile/awesome-sat-solvers/README.md

 # Awesome SAT and SAT solvers [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a curated collection of resources for the Boolean Satisfiability Problem, one of the most famous problems in computer science.
+This is a curated collection of resources for the Boolean Satisfiability Problem (SAT), one of the most famous problems in computer science.
+It also cover related problems like Satisfiability Modulo Theory (SMT) solvers and Constraint Satisfaction Problem (CSP) solvers

 ## Contents